-Growing tumors may cause increased pressure on the brain in the limited space in the
+Growing tumors may cause increased pressure on the brain in the limited space inside

-skull.
-This is called increased intracranial pressure or ICP.
-This isn’t usually the
+the skull.
+This is called increased intracranial pressure (ICP).
+But this isn’t usually

-case in babies, since their skull bones haven’t fully grown together.
-The pressure
+the case in babies, because their skull bones haven’t fully grown together.

-on the brain may cause symptoms such as:
+Pressure on the brain may cause symptoms like: